 Michael P. Rogan

-Mergers and Acquisitions, Securities Regulation, Corporate Finance and Corporate Governance
+Mergers and Acquisitions, Securities Regulation, Corporate Governance and Corporate Finance

-Michael P. Rogan, global co-head of Skadden’s Transactions Practices, handles mergers and acquisitions, securities regulation, corporate finance and corporate governance matters.
+Michael P. Rogan handles mergers and acquisitions, securities regulation, corporate governance and corporate finance matters.
 He is experienced in Securities and Exchange Commission issues (having served five years on the staff of the SEC) and provides corporate and securities law advice to a number of public companies on an ongoing basis.

-Mr. Rogan represents electric and gas utilities, diversified energy companies and private investment funds, as well as U.S. industrial and financial service companies.
+Mr. Rogan represents electric and gas utilities, diversified energy companies and private investment funds, as well as U.S. industrial and financial services companies.

-In the merger and acquisition context, Mr. Rogan has advised bidders, targets and investment bankers in U.S. and cross-border transactions, as well as friendly and hostile situations.
+In the mergers and acquisitions context, Mr. Rogan has advised bidders, targets and investment bankers in U.S. and cross-border transactions, as well as friendly and hostile situations.
 He is experienced in asset acquisitions and dispositions (including electric utility restructurings), proxy contests, spin-offs and joint ventures.

-Mr. Rogan also has an active corporate governance practice and regularly advises boards of directors with respect to the Sarbanes-Oxley Act of 2002 and related governance matters.
+Mr. Rogan also has an active corporate governance practice and regularly advises boards of directors with respect to governance matters.
 In this context, he advises board committees, including audit committees, with respect to compliance matters and internal investigations.

 Some of Mr. Rogan’s significant transactions include the representation of: